 We all have to play our part, because this is our future, and the futures of our children at stake.
 Is there anything bigger?
 Of course not.

-What Can We Do To Save The Environment?
+What Can We Do To Save Life on Earth?

 There are many intertwined issues causing chaos across the planet, from CO2 emissions to plastic pollution, from the destruction of rainforests to the devastating loss of wildlife and habitats.